Skip to main content

 The programme

 ‘Success on the board’ is a comprehensive development programme running over 12 months.
-The programme aims to equip participants with skills and guidance on how to access opportunities.
-The programme includes:
+The programme aims to equip participants with skills and guidance on how to access opportunities to join a board.
+Programme participants will be UK-based researchers from any discipline or research professional service staff that belong to one or more of the following under-represented groups in governance roles in higher education sector:

 • reflective learning